London Banking Tour

 Who are we looking for

-This project is designed for students from all backgrounds in the final stage of their Bachelor’s or Master’s program.
+This project is designed for students from all backgrounds in their Bachelor’s or Master’s program.
 All students with an interest in Investment Banking can apply via our website.
 Fluency in Dutch is required.

 ABN AMRO, Bank of America Merrill Lynch, Barclays, Citibank, Deutsche Bank, Goldman Sachs, J.P.
 Morgan, Kempen, Lazard, Morgan Stanley, Nomura, Royal Bank of Canada and Rothschild & Co.
 For more information on the participating companies, please visit their company profiles by clicking at their logos below or visit our partner page.